marcel0ll/CustomItems/documentation/items.md

 **<u>Optional Configuration:</u>**

 `"creativeTab":`- What creative tab the food will show up in.
-Default name is'"Custom Items"`.
+Default name is `"Custom Items"`.

-`"damageVsEntity":`- How much damage it does on entities (zombies, chickens, other players).
+`"damageVsEntity":`- How much damage it inflicts on entities (zombies, chickens, other players) when used.
 Defaule value is `0`.

 `"enchantability":` - How easily will the tool be enchanted.
 For information on the standard tools enchantability, refer to the [Minecraft wiki here](http://minecraft.gamepedia.com/Enchantment_mechanics#Step_One_-_Applying_modifiers_to_the_enchantment_level) Default value is `15`.